 Coexistence analysis: non 802.11 systems

 Section 3 standards 3-1 through 3-3, 3-5, 3-7 and 3-12 overlap with IEEE 802.11 and 802.11ax operation in the 2.4 GHz band only.
-CCA is the mechanism used by existing IEEE 802.11 standards for coexistence in the 2.4 GHz band and will also be used by 802.11ax.
+CSMA/CA is the mechanism used by existing IEEE 802.11 standards for coexistence in the 2.4 GHz band and will also be used by 802.11ax.
 No significant changes to coexistence are anticipated with 802.11ax operation in the 2.4 GHz band.

 Section 3 standards 3-4 and 3-6 and the 3-13 amendment under development overlap with planned IEEE 802.11ax operation in the 6 GHz band.
 IEEE 802.11ax is expected to operate in the band under new regulations, which are currently being defined.
 The 3-4 and 3-6 and the 3-13 ultra-wideband (low power spectral density) systems operate beneath the noise floor of systems operating in the 6 GHz band, and are generally required by regulation to accept all interferers.
 The Electronic Communications Committee (www.cept.org/ecc) has produced a report on sharing and compatibility between proposed radio local area networks and current systems in the band including UWB, see [16].

-CCA is used to provide coexistence in the 5 GHz band with the specifications identified in section 4 of this document.
+CSMA/CA is used to provide coexistence in the 5 GHz band with the specifications identified in section 4 of this document.
 Significant industry work has been and is underway to analyze 802.11/LAA coexistence in simulations, regulations, and deployments which are just underway in the 5 GHz band, see [5-15].
 This will continue for 6 GHz band operation.

 Mechanisms supporting Coexistence with legacy 802.11 systems

 802.11ax continues to use a common preamble, the non-HT short training field, non-HT long training field, and non-HT signal field as the initial fields in all new 802.11ax PPDUs for coexistence with legacy 802.11 systems as was implemented in mixed-format 802.11n and 802.11ac PPDUs.
-Therefore PHY-level coexistence with legacy devices will be similar as was in 802.11n and 802.11ac.
+Therefore PHY-level coexistence with legacy devices will be similar as was in 802.11n and 802.11ac (Refer to [17] for further explanation on PHY-level coexistence).

 New 802.11ax features which may affect coexistence

-The following features introduced in 802.11ax may affect 802.11ax coverage area and transmitted energy in the environment:
+The following features introduced in 802.11ax may affect 802.11ax coverage area and transmitted RF energy in the operating environment:

 Uplink multi-user operation